benbraou/flex-layout-wiki/fxLayoutGap-API.md

 *  `margin-right` used when the parent container `flex-direction` == "row"
 *  `margin-bottom` used when the parent container `flex-direction` == "column"

 > Note that the last child item will **NOT** have a margin gap specified; only the inside gaps are specified.
+Additionally, `fxLayoutGap` does not respond to reveresed flow directions: `column-reverse` or `row-reverse` are used.

 <br/>